rfshelley/Documentation/getting-started/first-smartapp.rst

 .. image:: ../img/getting-started/first-smartapp/ide-location.png
    :width: 35%

-SmartApps are installed to a location in your SmartThings account.
+SmartApps are installed to a Location in your SmartThings account.
-By clicking the *Set Location* button, you are telling the simulator that you want to install this SmartApp into the chosen location.
+By clicking the *Set Location* button, you are telling the Simulator that you want to install this SmartApp into the chosen Location.

-After you have selected the location, you will see the *Preferences* section appear:
+After you have selected the Location, you will see the *Preferences* section appear:

 .. image:: ../img/getting-started/first-smartapp/ide-devices.png
    :width: 35%